spdx/spdx-3-model/model/Dataset/Properties/dataPreprocessingSteps.md

 ## Summary

-The field describes the preprocessing steps that were on the raw data to create the given dataset.
+Describes the preprocessing steps that were applied to the raw data to create the given dataset.

 ## Description

-The field describes using free form text, the various preprocessing steps that were applied to the raw data to create the dataset.
+DataPreprocessingSteps describes the various preprocessing steps that were applied to the raw data to create the dataset.

 ## Metadata